wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 ### Learning the pentatonic shapes

-Step 3 is to learn the five pentatonic shapes: how they connect and how to find and visualize them.
+Note that I call these "the" pentatonic shapes, with no distinction between major and minor shapes.
+There are only five shapes, and each one can be either major or minor depending how you use them.

-To review: the notes in Am pentatonic are A, C, D, E, and G. These are the *same* notes as C Major pentatonic (C, D, E, G, and A) but each note sounds and functions differently depending on which note you consider the root.
+The notes in Am pentatonic are A, C, D, E, and G. These are the *same* notes as C Major pentatonic (C, D, E, G, and A) but each note sounds and functions differently depending on the harmonic context.
+"Harmonic context" just means what chords are playing in the background, or which note "feels" like the root note (home base).

-If the phrases you create with those five notes end on and emphasize the note A, the melody will sound wistful and sad (or "minor").
+If chord you play over is Am, and/or the phrases you create with those five notes end on and emphasize the note A, the melody will sound wistful and sad (or "minor").

-If the phrases end on and emphasize C, the melody will sound sweet and happy ("major").
+If your play over C Major or the phrases end on and emphasize C, the melody will sound sweet and happy ("major").

+Enough talk!

-Here are those five pentatonic notes all over the entire neck, considered in an Am context:
+Let's first look at the five notes in Am pentatonic all over the neck:

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/Am-wholeneck.png" title="Am Pentatonic, whole neck" >}}
 </div>

-The whole neck diagram for Am pentatonic is intractably complex.
-It's too much to absorb.
+This diagram for is intractably complex and way too much to keep in our memory in one chunk.
+We need to break it down into smaller, more tractable pieces.

-Notice that if we start on any A, though, we can find a C either three frets higher on the same string, or two frets **lower** on the next string (remember the fret shift when moving between string 3 and string 2, however).
+Notice first that if we start on any A, we can find a C either three frets higher on the same string, or two frets **lower** on the next string (remember the fret shift when moving between string 3 and string 2, however).

 #### Step 3a: Two one-octave shapes

-We can use this fact to first memorize two simple one-octave shapes:
+We can use this fact to first memorize two simple one-octave shapes (similar to what I called the "frying pan" shapes in [another set of posts]({{< ref "/post/2018-12-18-the-frying-pan.md" >}})):

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/two-one-octave-Am-1.png" title="One octave Am Pentatonic, shape 1" width="33%">}}